 Prostate cancer, the second-leading cause of cancer death in males, is a serious concern.
 Starting at age 40 the rate of prostate cancer in men steadily increases.
 However, the dangers of prostate cancer frequently go unmentioned, and many men aged 40 or older do not receive proper encouragement to undergo prostate cancer screening.
-Here are five questions we suggest you ask your doctor regarding prostate cancer.
+Here are five questions men should ask about prostate cancer.

 1. Am I at risk for prostate cancer?